wlsf82/do-not-use-cy-dot-xpath/README.md

 ### Test results

-After running the tests in headless mode, you should see a result like this:
+After running the tests in headless mode, you should see something like this:

 ```sh
 (Run Finished)